 - 1. All students will be required to undergo a criminal background check. - 2.
-The results will be shared with the Dean and the Program Director. - 3.
+The results will be shared with the Program Director and other designated staff. - 3.
 Any student convicted of or who receives adjudication for any criminal offense prior to program admission or while in the program, will be required to obtain a Declaratory Order from the Texas Board of Nursing that states the student is eligible for initial licensure or licensure renewal prior to program entry or progression.